Train GraphicClick on the map to explore geographics

 Basically, by time of the next election, the Government needs to be able to demonstrate to 'provincial' English voters that their rail infrastructure and services are getting closer to the quality of those in the south east.
 The TPE (Trans Pennine Express) electrification and quadrification will help, but they will need projects in places like Nottingham, Birmingham, Newcastle, Sheffield and Bristol, not to mention the seats that they won in the 2019 election.

 Remember also that a lot of work was also done in the north of England to prioritise lines for electrification.
 There's also quite a lot that can be done by 2024 with a bit of extra case.
-For example once Bristol East is relaid then electrification to Bristol TM(resolve) and of Filton Bank is do-able.
+For example once Bristol East is relaid then electrification to Bristol TM (Train Manager, or possibly Ticket Machine, depending on context) and of Filton Bank is do-able.
 There are advanced plans to rebuild Sheffield station ahead of HS2 (The next High Speed line(s)), MML» (Midland Main Line. - about) electrification from Leeds to Kettering would enable a lot of other projects so could be considered 'strategic'.

 I'm under the impression that a lot of work has been quietly going on to reduce the cost of electrification by demonstrating how reduced structure clearances are possible etc. The Welsh valley lines electrification is also going to have a laarge number of permanently earthed sections to avoid having to rebuild structures.